edgedb/edgedb-python/docs/api/types.rst

     An immutable value representing an EdgeDB enum value.

+    .. versionchanged:: 1.0

-    ``edgedb.EnumValue`` is a subclass of :py:class:`enum.Enum <python:enum.Enum>`
+        Since version 1.0, ``edgedb.EnumValue`` is a subclass of :py:class:`enum.Enum <python:enum.Enum>`.
+Actual enum values are
-    since version 0.25.0.
-Actual enum values are instances of an ad-hoc enum created by the client to represent the actual EdgeDB enum.
+        instances of ad-hoc enum classes created by the codecs to represent the actual members defined in your EdgeDB schema.

     .. code-block:: pycon